Yale's Celebration of Arbor Day

 Yale stands tall as a leader in environmental studies.
 Take advantage and learn from the experts.

-- Be a citizen scientist: use the free app, iNaturalist, to report your sightings.
-Check out the Beyond Your Backdoor blog by Yale Peabody naturalist Jim Sirch to learn more.
+Explore the free app, iNaturalist, to tap into your inner citizen scientist and report your nature sightings.
+Check out the Beyond Your Backdoor blog to learn more.

 Managers and Engagement Teams